isajjadali/field-authentication-manager/README.md

 A module that can Authenticate a Request according to the given set of rules, e.g:
 ```
 Validators:
-  * Check the Required Fields
+  * Required Fields
-  * Check the Types Of Fields
+  * Types Of Fields
+  * Filter Allowable Keys
+  * Filter Removeable Keys
   * Email Validation
-  * Validate given Regex pattern
+  * Validate Given Regex Pattern
-  * Validate length(length, maxLength, minLength) of a field.
-  * Validate value(max, min) of a field.
+  * Validate Min And Max Length Of A Field.
+  * Validate Min And Max Value Of A Field.
   * Avoid Empty Array Validation
 ```